cvtalrc/GC-AI-environment/README.md

 This repository is used for testing the application locally and is intended only for reviewers.
 The final project will be available on a website.

+🚨 **Important:** After starting the project, it is recommended to wait a few minutes to allow the database and the prediction model to fully load.
+This helps prevent potential connection or initialization errors.

 ## 🚀 Installation and Execution

 ### 1️⃣ **Prerequisites**